These 7 simple tests can protect your heart ♥️

 heart-healthy apple and cut apple

 This favorite and familiar fruit is a nutrient powerhouse.
-One of it’s phytonutrients – quercetin – is linked to less risk of stroke.
+One of its phytonutrients – quercetin – is linked to less risk of stroke.

-2. Low-Density-Lipoprotein (LDL) Cholesterol: Often people refer to LDL-cholesterol as the bad cholesterol.
+People often refer to LDL-cholesterol as the bad cholesterol.

 • In general, an LDL-cholesterol level 100 mg/dl is a risk factor for heart disease.